 Walking 44 miles/71 km in one day would be an achievement in itself (particularly with such changes in altitude).
 But to throw in a few battles along the way, steep uphill night marches, and running down ravines many miles long shows us that we’re dealing either with something quite unusual (think Israelites travelling by hoverboard and fighting with lightsabers5), or we’re dealing with hyperbole.

-The conservative will invariably appeal to the miraculous.
+The fundamentalist will invariably appeal to the miraculous.
 From experience, this is the sort of thing they come out with: “Well, God stopped the sun and moon on that day, so why couldn’t he have also zoomed the Israelites along?
 Isn’t it true that ‘With God all things are possible’?”
 Yes, yes they are.
 But just because miracles are possible doesn’t mean they actually happened in this instance.
 Constant appeal to miracles reminds me of this quote:

 It is only in order to shield your ignorance that you put the Lord at every turn to the refuge of a miracle. – Galileo